VKACoder/Hardware-Verification/4-bit Adder_Subtract/output.md

 Image 2

 From the above images, it can inferred that the verification is successful if Cin = 0, i.e., during addition.
 However when Cin = 1, all the testcases are unsuccessful, even though the obtained output from DUT is correct (Image 1, 4th testcase).
-Taking a guess that the generation of golden data is wrong, I tried displaying the golden data (golden_cout and golden_sum).
+Taking a guess that the generated of golden data is wrong, I tried displaying the golden data (golden_cout and golden_sum).